mo7a2/HotelBI/README.md

 *   **Netlify:** Used to deploy the front-end prototype at `hotelbii.netlify.app`.
 *   **Kaggle Hotel Booking Demand dataset:** Used as the development and testing data source.
 *   **Power BI and Tableau:** Reviewed as established BI competitors; they were not used to build HotelBI because the project is a custom hotel-specific web prototype.

 ---

-## <a id="html-and-frontend-implementation"></a>HTML and Frontend Implementation

-The HTML component provides the basic structure and entry point of the HotelBI web application.
-The document defines the page structure, metadata, viewport configuration, title, and the root element in which the React application is rendered.

-The frontend is responsible for presenting the analytical results in an interactive dashboard.
-It provides the user interface for uploading data, viewing KPIs, exploring guest insights, monitoring room status, reviewing competitor pricing, viewing forecasts, and managing alerts.
-The frontend communicates with the Python backend through API endpoints.
-For example, uploaded CSV files are sent to the backend for validation and processing, while the resulting JSON data is returned to the frontend and displayed through the dashboard.

-The interface therefore acts as the visualization layer of the Business Intelligence system, while Python performs the main data preparation and analytical processing.
-This separation follows a clear data flow:

-> Raw Data $\rightarrow$ Data Cleaning $\rightarrow$ Data Transformation $\rightarrow$ KPI Calculation $\rightarrow$ Analytics/Forecasting $\rightarrow$ API $\rightarrow$ Dashboard Visualization

-This architecture allows the project to convert raw hotel booking data into information that can support operational and managerial decision-making.

----